 Collectively, the GWP countries make up an incredible repository of biodiversity and potential for sustainable development.
 The program’s integrated platform supports national governments, Ministries of Environment and Natural Resources and the Department of Wildlife and Protected Areas across 32 countries.

-In Africa, the GWP has programs in Angola, Botswana, Cameroon, Chad, Democratic Republic of Congo, Ethiopia, Gabon, Kenya, Madagascar, Malawi, Mali, Mozambique, Namibia, Republic of Congo (WBG), Republic of Congo (UNDP), South Africa, Tanzania, Zambia, and Zimbabwe.
+In Africa, the GWP has programs in Angola, Botswana, Cameroon, Chad, the Democratic Republic of Congo, Ethiopia, Gabon, Kenya, Madagascar, Malawi, Mali, Mozambique, Namibia, Nigeria, Republic of Congo (WBG), Republic of Congo (UNDP), South Africa, Tanzania, Zambia, and Zimbabwe.

 In Latin America, programs are in Belize, Ecuador, and Panama.

 *Countries without hyperlinks were added as part of the GWP Phase II, approved by the Global Environment Facility (GEF) Council in June 2019.